 Can I Still Make a Personal Injury Claim?

-Since 1992, the personal injury lawyers at the Law Offices of Michael Pines, APC have been helping people just like you deal with worker’s comp and personal injury claims no matter what kind of injury you have sustained.
+Since 1992, the personal injury lawyers at the Pines Salomon Injury Lawyers, APC. have been helping people just like you deal with worker’s comp and personal injury claims no matter what kind of injury you have sustained.

 Make sure you talk to us before talking to the insurance company.
 While disguising themselves as the “good guys,” insurance companies will often try to rush you into a quick, less-than-fair settlement.
 Remember, there’s only one chance for justice – and only one settlement.
 Before you settle, call our workers’ compensation attorneys today and have us fight on your behalf.
 We’ll fight for pain and suffering, medical bills, and other expenses or damages as allowed by law.